Everywhere (Fleetwood Mac song): Background and release

-In the 2019 BBC Four documentary, Fleetwood Mac's Songbird – Christine McVie, Richard Dashut, the co-producer of Tango in the Night, briefly talked about the intro: "That's a half-speed acoustic guitar and electric combined".
+In the 2019 BBC Four documentary Fleetwood Mac's Songbird – Christine McVie, Richard Dashut, the co-producer of Tango in the Night, briefly talked about the intro: "That's a half-speed acoustic guitar and electric combined".
 McVie herself also talked about the song's intro: "He [Buckingham] slowed the tape down, really slowly, and played the parts slowly, and then when it came to the right speed, it sounded bloody amazing".
 An early version lacked harmonies Nicks had recorded, leading to a heated argument.

 A twelve-inch single was issued which featured an extended dance version and dub version.
 "Everywhere" also marked the first CD single release by the band in most territories.
-All of the formats included the B-side "When I See You Again", a song taken from Tango in the Night; the 12-inch format featured an extended mix of "Everywhere" and the mini-CD single contained the bonus tracks "Rhiannon" and "Say You Love Me" from Fleetwood Mac's single-titled tenth studio album Fleetwood Mac (1975).
+All of the formats included the B-side "When I See You Again", a song taken from Tango in the Night; the 12-inch format featured an extended mix of "Everywhere" and the mini-CD single contained the bonus tracks "Rhiannon" and "Say You Love Me" from Fleetwood Mac's self-titled tenth studio album, Fleetwood Mac (1975).

 Reception

 "Everywhere" has been widely acclaimed by music critics.
-Alexis Petridis at the Guardian dubbed it "peerless" and "bulletproof pop songwriting."
-Brad Nelson from Pitchfork claimed "Everywhere" to be the best song on Tango in the Night, writing that the tune "responds with warmth, empathy, and buoyancy, describing a kind of devotion so deeply felt that it produces weightlessness in a person."
+In The Guardian, Alexis Petridis dubbed it "peerless" and "bulletproof pop songwriting."
+Ivy Nelson from Pitchfork called "Everywhere" the best song on Tango in the Night, writing that the tune "responds with warmth, empathy, and buoyancy, describing a kind of devotion so deeply felt that it produces weightlessness in a person."
 Elsewhere, the publication ranked it among the 200 Best Songs of the 1980s, praising its "carefully crafted, spare, and meticulously produced" sound.

 Music videos

-There are two versions of the music video for "Everywhere".
-One features members Christine McVie, John McVie, and Mick Fleetwood.
-The other video does not feature the band at all and is a visual depiction of the poem "The Highwayman" by Alfred Noyes.
+The music video for "Everywhere" was directed by Alex Proyas and is a visual depiction of the poem "The Highwayman" by Alfred Noyes.
+There are two versions of the video.
+One version features bandmembers Christine McVie, John McVie, and Mick Fleetwood superimposed over the story while the other version does not feature the band at all.
+The video features six interior sets that were constructed over the span of two weeks.